startup-systems/mashup/README.md

 * Build a site that uses data from at least one external API in an interesting, interactive way.
 * Replace this README with a description of the project.
+Use spotify to get the informatino of the artist's most top track.

 * You are welcome to use any 3rd-party libraries/frameworks – just load them from a CDN (e.g. [cdnjs](http://cdnjs.com)), or put them under the [`vendor/`](vendor/) folder.
 * **Do not commit the `client_secret` (or anything else from an API that says "token" or "secret")**, as a hacker could use this to make requests on behalf of you.